 (b) a change in the holder’s place of residence;

-(c) a change in the storage arrangements for a firearm to which the licence, permit or approval relates.
+(c) a change in the storage arrangements for a firearm or major firearm part to which the licence, permit or approval relates.

 (2) The notice referred to in subregulation (1) must be given no later than 21 days after the event occurs.

 [Regulation 9 inserted: Gazette 6 Nov 2009 p.
-4420.]
+4420; amended: SL 2022/190 r.
+17.]

 10. Guided hunting tours

-(1) Where a person applies for a temporary permit for the purposes of a guided hunting tour and the person dealing with the application is not satisfied as to the experience, competence and safety of the applicant in relation to firearms of the kind to which the application relates he shall endorse the permit with a notation that use of those firearms is only permitted under the direct supervision of a person named.
+(1) Where a person applies for a temporary permit for the purposes of a guided hunting tour and the person dealing with the application is not satisfied as to the experience, competence and safety of the applicant in relation to firearms or major firearm parts of the kind to which the application relates the person must endorse the permit with a notation that use of those firearms or major firearm parts is only permitted under the direct supervision of a person named.

-(2) The person named under subregulation (1) as being responsible for supervising the use of the firearms may be required, as a condition of the grant of the permit, to acknowledge that he is prepared so to exercise supervision as to ensure that all reasonable and proper care is taken to prevent danger in the use of the firearm.
+(2) The person named under subregulation (1) as being responsible for supervising the use of the firearms or major firearm parts may be required, as a condition of the grant of the permit, to acknowledge that he is prepared so to exercise supervision as to ensure that all reasonable and proper care is taken to prevent danger in the use of the firearm or major firearm part.

 [Regulation 10 amended: Gazette 6 Dec 1996 p.
-6800.]
+6800; SL 2022/190 r.
+18, 33 and 34.]

 11. Safe custody (Act s.
 33(3))

-(1) To request the Commissioner under section 33(3) of the Act to accept a firearm or ammunition for safe custody, a person must submit a request in the form of Form 7 in accordance with regulation 7 and pay the fee.
+(1) To request the Commissioner under section 33(3) of the Act to accept a firearm item for safe custody, a person must submit a request in an approved form in accordance with regulation 7 and pay the fee.

 (1a) It is a condition of the custody that, if custody is to continue for longer than 1 year, the owner is required, before the end of each year of custody —